-With our capability to link together patient-level claims across multiple payers and health plans, OptumLabs developed the Transition to Medicare report to compare trends in quality of care in the first transition from commercial to Medicare coverage.
-To do this, OptumLabs developed a methodology to longitudinally follow beneficiaries who transitioned from commercial coverage to Medicare during the reporting period.
-The beneficiary's transition year (when a person transitioned to Medicare coverage) and the type of Medicare coverage (MA or FFS) were determined for each individual in this population.
+With our capability to link together patient level claims across multiple payers and health plans, Optum Labs developed the Transition to Medicare report to compare trends in quality of care in the first transition from commercial to Medicare coverage.
+To do this, Optum Labs developed a methodology to longitudinally follow beneficiaries who transitioned from commercial coverage to Medicare during the reporting period.
+The beneficiary's transition year (e.g., when a person transitioned to Medicare coverage) and the type of Medicare coverage (e.g., MA or Medicare FFS) were determined for each individual in this population.

 Two methodologies were used to define transition to Medicare, depending on the type of Medicare coverage into which the individual first transitioned.
 In both the MA and FFS cases, the transition year used in the public reports is defined as the year of initial transition to Medicare.
-These methods are described on the next page.
+These methods are described below.

-- 1. Commercial to MA transition population: Due to the capitated nature of Medicare Advantage, coverage rules are relatively clear that once a member enrolls in an MA plan, that MA plan is the primary payer responsible for the member.
-As a result, other insurance coverage held by the member either becomes secondary to MA or is dropped.
-Individuals were defined as having transitioned to MA if: - The earliest MA enrollment start date was either before or within 45 days of their commercial end date (overlapping coverage or a gap less than or equal to 45 days, respectively).
-Members meeting these criteria had an initial Medicare transition date set to the MA enrollment start date. - 2.
-Commercial to Medicare FFS transition population: Coverage rules for Medicare FFS are more complex, such that enrollment alone cannot be used to determine transition to FFS.
+- Commercial to MA transition population: Due to the capitated nature of Medicare Advantage, coverage rules are relatively clear that once a member enrolls in a MA plan, that MA plan is the primary payer responsible for the member.
+As a result, other insurance coverage held by the member either becomes secondary to MA, or is dropped.
+Individuals were defined as having transitioned to MA if: - The earliest MA enrollment start date was either before or within 45 days of their commercial end date (e.g., overlapping coverage or a gap less than or equal to 45 days, respectively).
+Members meeting these criteria had an initial Medicare transition date set to the MA enrollment start date. - 2) Commercial to Medicare FFS transition population: Coverage rules for Medicare FFS are more complex, such that enrollment alone cannot be used to determine transition to FFS.
 For example, Medicare beneficiaries may enroll in Part A coverage at age 65, but keep working and maintain commercial insurance as the primary payer.
 Many additional rules apply, so defining transition was based on an algorithm developed for this report and based on claim-level evidence of the primary payer for each member.
-Individuals were defined as having transitioned to FFS if:
+Individuals were defined as having transitioned to FFS if: - There was a gap of less than 45 days between Commercial coverage and Medicare FFS coverage and no evidence of secondary coverage exists, or - the Medicare transition date was before the Commercial end date (e.g., overlapping coverage) AND Medicare FFS was determined to be the primary payer.
+For members with overlapping coverage, the following logic was used to determine the start date for Medicare FFS as primary payer:

-- There was a gap of less than 45 days between commercial coverage and Medicare FFS coverage and no evidence of secondary coverage existed, OR - The Medicare transition date was before the commercial end date (overlapping coverage) and Medicare FFS was determined to be the primary payer.
-For members with overlapping coverage, the following logic was used to determine the start date for Medicare FFS as primary payer: - If the member had no commercial claims during the overlapping period and the first claim after the start of Medicare FFS enrollment indicates Medicare FFS was the primary payer, then the Medicare transition date was set to the start of Medicare FFS enrollment. - If the member had claims evidence of commercial primary coverage after the start of FFS enrollment, then the first claim date where Medicare FFS is the primary payer was used as the initial Medicare transition date.
+- If the member had no commercial claims during the overlapping period and the first claim after the start of Medicare FFS enrollment indicates Medicare FFS was the primary payer, then the Medicare transition date was set to the start of Medicare FFS enrollment. - If the member had claims evidence of commercial primary coverage after the start of FFS enrollment, then the first claim date where Medicare FFS is the primary payer was used as the initial Medicare transition date.